polymonster/hotline/readme.md

 #### Render Systems

-You can specify render graphs in `pmfx` which setup `views` which get dispatched into render functions.
-All rneder systems run concurrently on the CPU, the command buffers they generate are executed in an order specified by the `pmfx` render graph and it's dependencies.
+You can specify render graphs in `pmfx` which setup `views` which get dispatched into `render` functions.
+All render systems run concurrently on the CPU, the command buffers they generate are executed in an order determined by the `pmfx` render graph and it's dependencies.

 ```rust
 #[no_mangle]